ValtureTecocraft/chat-app/README.md

      - initialize storage in firebase.
      - create a reference to upload the file : const storageRef = ref(storage, "fileName"');
      - const uploadTask = uploadBytesResumable(storageRef, file);
-     - use uploadTask.on() to upload the file.
-     -